quentingrchr/magic-ball-of-excuses/README.md

 ## How

-Based a NextJS starter project, I used styled-components and framer-motion for the style.
+Based on a NextJS starter project, I used styled-components and framer-motion for the style.

 Dependencies :